-- 1. Fire: Fire alarms sound.
+- Fire: Fire alarms sound.
 We rehearse basic evacuation from buildings (evacuation routes are posted in all rooms and offices); teachers lead students to painted room numbers on the blacktop and assemble on the field.
 We practice protocols of attendance/accountability.
 When an "all clear" is given, students return to their classrooms. - In the event of an actual emergency, the fire department and District are contacted and the situation is assessed.
 Should students be unable to return to class, parents will be notified via Parent Square, and emergency release procedures will be put into action, should that be feasible.
 Updates will be provided through Parent Square.
 Fire emergencies can include brush, building fires, or explosions. - 2.
 Natural Disaster, such as an earthquake: A bell simulating a quake sounds.
 We evacuate and account for students the same way as for a fire drill, and then practice protocols for emergency teams that secure the campus, search and rescue, provide first aid, assess damage, activate emergency supplies and resources, implement communication channels both within school and within the community, and begin the emergency release of students if and when necessary.

-3. Lock Down: A lock down is a response to a potentially dangerous situation or a wide-scale event that requires securing the campus.
+- 3. Lock Down: A lock down is a response to a potentially dangerous situation or a wide-scale event that requires securing the campus.
 A lock down is when, at the sound of a designated signal, ALL persons on campus immediately take shelter in a lockable school room where an adult is present.
 In a true emergency, a student might have to duck into the nearest lockable space, with or without an adult present, or simply run out of harm's way.
 In the most horrific and publicized cases, a lock down is a response to a school shooter on campus; students know through our school's continuous review of emergency procedures, that they are to flee to safety, away from imminent threat.
 This may involve leaving campus.
 Otherwise, all persons remain inside and secure until the principal or assistant principal signals that the lock down is over.
-A lock down can also be a response to a contagion.
+A lock down can also be a response to a contagion. - 4.
+Fire Shelter In Place: This drill has been added this school year so that students and staff are aware of the procedures we would follow if a fire was in close proximity and we were not able to release students at that time safely.
+Students and staff will all have assigned locations in either the C/D buildings or the gym.
+These buildings are commercial construction and wildfire hardened.
+Emergency teams will be activated to support the need of supplies and communication while we are on campus during a fire shelter in place.

 What is an Emergency Release of Students, and why might it occur?
 An emergency release of students occurs when an emergency situation arises that necessitates students, for their safety and well- being, be released to a parent/guardian or designated contact on the emergency form, before the normal end of the school day.
-Should this occur, parents would be notified by the District all-call system, and brief instructions would be posted on the school Website (if communication systems are operative).
+Should this occur, parents would be notified by the District all-call system/parent-square, and brief instructions would be posted on the school Website (if communication systems are operative).